2014 Aircel Chennai Open

-The 2014 Aircel Chennai Open was a 2014 ATP World Tour tennis tournament, played on outdoor hard courts.
-It was the 19th edition of the only ATP tournament taking place in India and took place at the SDAT Tennis Stadium in Chennai, India, from 30 December 2013 to 5 January 2014.
+The 2014 Aircel Chennai Open was a men's tennis tournament, played on outdoor hard courts that was part of the ATP World Tour 250 series of the 2014 ATP World Tour.
+It was the 19th edition of the only ATP tournament taking place in India and was played at the SDAT Tennis Stadium in Chennai from 30 December 2013 until 5 January 2014.
+First-seeded Stanislas Wawrinka won the singles title.